World Chess Championship 2023: Seconds

 Nepomniachtchi worked with Nikita Vitiugov, along with Maxim Matlakov and Ildar Khairullin, while also consulting with former world champion Vladimir Kramnik.
 Ding chose Richárd Rapport as his main second.
-The other members of his team were Jakhongir Vakhidov, a grandmaster from Uzbekistan, and two people from Peking University.
+The other members of his team were Jakhongir Vakhidov, and two people from Peking University.
 He received advice from Wei Yi and Ni Hua.

 Schedule

 The games began at 15:00 local time (EKT), which was 09:00 UTC.

 Colours were drawn at the opening ceremony using a robotic arm assisted by artificial intelligence.
 Nepomniachtchi received the white pieces for the first game.
 Colours alternated thereafter, with no switching at the halfway point.
 Colours for the rapid games were drawn at the press conference after game 14: Ding received the white pieces for the first game.